Chapter 15 : The Informants

 Harry closed his eyes and cleared his mind.
 He pictured himself clearly in his mind now, singling out a particular feature like he had with Tonks during the summer.
 He pictured his feet and focused hard on what they would look like were they replaced by the hooves he had seen chasing away the basilisk.
 Harry concentrated hard and willed the transformation until he felt a rippling in his feet and could no longer stand upright.

 ‘You are making remarkable progress, Potter,’ McGonagall said to him as they sat back down at her desk.
-‘It took me nearly a month before I could transfigure a tail, but it has taken you less than a week.
+‘It took me nearly a month before I could transfigure a tail, but it has taken you half that time.
 At this rate, I daresay you will complete the transformation by the end of October.
 Unfortunately, we cannot tell anyone.
 It must be kept secret, or it will be of little advantage to you later on.’

 Harry thought for a moment about what he should ask first.
 There were so many questions, but how could he ask them without arousing suspicion?
 ‘What was she like at my age?’ he finally asked.